 A publisher only has the ‘publishing right’, not ‘copyright’.
 The contract only binds the writing/script, not the writer.
 Thus, before signing a contract, pay close attention to this.
 Don’t regret it later.
 Go through your contract carefully before signing it.

 3. Do I need to pay?

 A lot of writers still think that they need to pay some amount of money to publish their books.
 I am going to say this straightforwardly: you don’t need to pay for anything.
 On the contrary, you will have royalty rights for your script.

 Most of the time, a writer believes that as a writer, his task is limited to writing only.
 Unfortunately, life nowadays expects more than that.

 A writer also needs to think about what he’s going to do after the book is published.

 Of course, the publisher will think about that.
 They will think about book distributions and how to get attractive displays in bookstores, or about sending free copies to media or colleagues.
 They may even think about book launching or discussions.
 But the publisher is not taking care of one single writer.

 It will also be impossible for them to keep on promoting the same book over and over again.
-Based on my limited knowledge, I came to a conclusion that the most effective promotion tool for a book is its writer.
+Based on my limited knowledge, I came to the conclusion that the most effective promotion tool for a book is its writer.